Training Transition Policies via Distribution Matching for Complex Tasks: Related Work

 Training agents that can generate diverse behaviors in complex environments is still an open problem in RL.
 Although some complex tasks can be solved by careful modification of the reward function \citep{10.5555/645528.657613}, the modifications are not simple and may produce unexpected behaviors \citep{riedmiller2018learning}.
 HRL approaches may be able to avoid these issues by combining lower-level policies for subtasks that are easier to train.
 We briefly summarize relevant past work in HRL.

 The option framework \citep{SUTTON1999181} use a two-level hierarchy: the higher-level policy is in charge of selecting the lower-level policies (options) and selecting the termination conditions for each option.
 The option-critic architecture for continuous problems \citep{10.5555/3298483.3298491} trains the higher-level policy jointly with the options.
 This approach may lead to options that terminate at every step, flattening the hierarchy.
 Combining pre-trained policies has been shown to be successful for learning diverse behaviors, under the assumption that the subtasks are known and well-defined \citep{DBLP:journals/corr/HeessWTLRS16,DBLP:journals/corr/FlorensaDA17}.
 Given subgoals and pre-trained policies, the h-DQN endeavors to use the lower-level policies to achieve the subgoals \citep{DBLP:journals/corr/KulkarniNST16}. \citet{DBLP:journals/corr/abs-1710-09767} proposed an approach to solving unseen tasks by using pre-trained policies with the master policy.
 The feudal reinforcement learning framework \citep{10.5555/645753.668239} creates a hierarchy where there are managers and sub-managers in which a manager learns to assign subgoals to their sub-managers (these sub-managers also have their sub-managers).
 All of these approaches require switching between lower-level policies, and, in principle, their performance could be improved by a transition policy.
-However, because we do not alter the pre-trained policies at all, our method may perform poorly if the task is unseen and the pre-trained policies must be fine-tuned to perform well.
+Because we do not alter the pre-trained policies at all, our method may perform poorly if the task is unseen and the pre-trained policies must be fine-tuned to perform well or if a successful transition \emph{requires} that the pre-trained policies are altered.

 Our contribution is most closely related to past work on how to transition between lower-level policies. \citet{DBLP:journals/corr/abs-2011-00440} introduced estimators that decide when to switch the current policy to the next policy.
 They trained the estimators with the assumption that the policies have common states.
 Our work is inspired by past approaches that train transition policies to connect sub-policies smoothly. \citet{lee2018composing} introduced a proximity predictor that predicts the proximity to the initial states for the next policy.
 The proximity predictor is used as a dense reward function for the transition policies, which otherwise struggle with sparse rewards.
 In our work, we approach the sparse reward issue with distribution matching, and instead of transition policies producing signals for switching policies \citep{lee2018composing}, we have independent Q-networks that give the transition signals.